 1- Prepare yourself, get to know the performance

-To choose the right equipment, catch the crucial moments and transcribe the dramaturgy and essence of a performance, you need to anticipate by studying the show, familiarizing yourself with the pace of the theater play or with the dance style.
-You also need to know if the shooting will take place during a rehearsal when you will be able to move around and even ask the artists to replay a scene or will it be a live public show when you need to stand in a particular spot not to disturb the audience.
+To choose the right equipment, catch the crucial moments and transcribe the dramaturgy and essence of a performance, you need to anticipate by studying the show, familiarizing yourself with the pace of the theatre play or with the dance style.
+You also need to know if the shooting will take place during a rehearsal when you will be able to move around and even ask the artists to replay a scene.
+Or will it be a live public show when you need to stand in a particular spot not to disturb the audience?
 This makes a significant difference and you will have to take different technical decisions depending on the context.

-In any case, if you can make sure beforehand why and when the action will take place, this will allow you to make the right choices and snap all decisive moments.
+In any case, if you can make sure beforehand why and when the action will take place, this allows you to make the right choices and snap all decisive moments.

 Either you can ensure you view the performance before your shooting or a rehearsal or you can discuss with the crew and the artists, the dancers, the performers, the director, ask them questions about the pace of the choreography, the message to convey, any key moments to focus on and particularly dramatic or impactful moments.